 When I started my gray hair transition, I had no idea there were support groups out there.

 I joined some of the Facebook groups, then I graduated to Instagram, where I found even more support!
 I’ve gotten such positive feedback from my silver sisters on these groups.

 One major change that I have implemented recently is losing weight and getting healthy.

 I have lost a total of 37 pounds; I still have more to go.
 I have changed my eating habits, no sugars, no flours.
 I think the diet change shows on my skin; people don’t believe that I’m 48.

-I feel more confident and beautiful than when I was younger.
+I feel more confident and beautiful with my long silver hair than when I was younger.

 My daughter says that her co-workers and friends think that I’m too young to be her mom.
 They also compliment her for having a “pretty” mom.
 WOW!